rajeshv23/twydev.github.io/_posts/2019-07-19-modern-software-architecture.md

 1. Start from user stories, identify all the keywords related to the domain, such as nouns and verbs.
 2. Next form the glossary of terms and use them consistently across the project.
-3. Hold meetings for domain and technical experts to agree on using consistent langauge expressions to avoid ambiguity.
-For example, "delete an order" is a technical expression while "cancel an order" is a business expression, but since both expressions refer to the same action in the domain, the team should standardise to use a single expression.
+3. Hold meetings for domain and technical experts to agree on using consistent language expressions to avoid ambiguity.
+For example, "delete an order" is a technical expression while "cancel an order" is a business expression, but since both expressions refer to the same action in the domain, the team should standardize to use a single expression.
 4. Iteratively refine the glossary of terms to better reflect the domain.
 5. The source code and technical documents should be updated regularly and be in-sync with changes in the glossary of terms.